LASER: A Neuro-Symbolic Framework for Learning Spatial-Temporal Scene Graphs with Weak Supervision: Introduction

 \section{Introduction}

-Understanding the semantics of video data has gained prominence due to a wide range of real-world applications such as video search, text-video retrieval, video question answering, video segmentation, and video captioning.
-In particular, there are two important aspects of video semantics: \textit{spatial semantics} and \textit{temporal semantics}.
-Spatial semantics concern the entities in the video, their individual attributes, and their semantic relationships.
-For example, as shown in Figure \ref{fig:intro-example}, ``a sponge is originally on the table'' specifies two entities, ``sponge'' and ``table'', connected by the relation ``on''.
-Temporal semantics, on the other hand, capture actions and properties evolving through time.
-For instance, ``after being lifted by a hand, the sponge drops back onto the table'' describes two temporally consecutive actions ``lift'' and ``drop''.
+Understanding video semantics has gained prominence due to a wide range of applications such as video search, text-video retrieval, video question answering, video segmentation, and video captioning.
+Video semantics constitutes two crucial aspects: \textit{spatial semantics}, which concern the entities in the video, their individual attributes, and their semantic relationships; and \textit{temporal semantics}, which capture actions and properties evolving through time.
+For example, the video described in Figure \ref{fig:learning_pipeline} by the phrase \textit{``pushing a box off the desk by hand''} involves entities like \textit{``box''} and \textit{``hand''}, which are connected by the spatial relation \textit{``touching''}.
+It also features two temporally consecutive states: the \textit{``box''} is first \textit{``on''} the \textit{``desk''}, and then \textit{``not above''} the \textit{``desk''}.

-Significant progress has been made in capturing each aspect of semantics.
-A well-known representation of spatial semantics is a \textit{Scene Graph} \cite{kuznetsova2018imagev4, lu2016visual}, extracted by scene graph generation (SGG) procedures \cite{zhu2022scene}.
-Likewise, temporal semantics is typically specified by an \textit{action sequence} that describes a series of events.
-To explicitly learn combined spatial and temporal semantics, \textit{Spatio-Temporal Scene Graph} (ST-SG) \cite{shang2017video, zhu2022scene} has been proposed to represent entity relations throughout a video.
-However, due to its complexity, the low-level annotation is hard to obtain, and the problem of generating such graphs remains open.
+To explicitly learn combined spatial and temporal semantics, a structured representation called \textit{Spatio-Temporal Scene Graph} (STSG) \citep{shang2017video, zhu2022scene} has been proposed to represent entity relations throughout a video.
+Existing approaches for learning STSG from video data are typically fully-supervised, e.g., \cite{nag2023unbiased, Cong2021sttran}.
+They can potentially learn high-fidelity STSGs from video data but are greatly hindered in practice due to the complexity of low-level annotations that are laborious to obtain \citep{yang2023panoptic}.